Registration of or changing residence

 Using the e-Service of the Population Register

 The application must be digitally signed when using the e-Service option.
 Before changing your residential address at the reasoned request of the owner of your residence, read the supportive information regarding the services.
-Once you have digitally signed an application of a reasoned request of the owner of the residence, it will be sent to an employee of the Population Registry Service.
+Once you have digitally signed an application of a reasoned request of the owner of the residence, it will be sent to an employee of the Population Facts Department.
 The application will either be accepted for processing or rejected due to shortcomings.
 The processing deadline of applications is one month.
 Your application will be approved provided that: 1) the residents do not provide documentary evidence of their right to use the space as their residence within one month as of the date of delivery of the application or publication of the notice in Ametlikud Teadaanded (Official Notices); 2) there is no pending legal dispute between you and the person concerning the right of use of the space.
 The outcome of the proceeding can be seen from the portal.

 NB!
 If you are not the owner of the residence then append an electronic copy of a document to the application certifying the right of representation of the owner.